wavejumper/rehook-dom/README.md

 ## Context fns

 `component-provider` optionally takes in a context fn, which is applied each time the ctx map is passed to a component.
+It defaults to the `identity` function.

-This can be incredibly useful for instrumentation, or for extending/adding additional abstractions on top of the library (eg implementing your own data flow engine ala [domino](https://domino-clj.github.io/))
+This can be incredibly useful for instrumentation, or for adding additional abstractions on top of the library (eg implementing your own data flow engine ala [domino](https://domino-clj.github.io/))

 For example: